 The first bulk milk trucks were purchased and the phasing out of the milk can began.
 FDA discontinued receiving milk cans completely in 1971.
 A new whey plant was also under construction.

 Cartons of powdered milk were shipped all over the world to such places as Saigon, Rio de Janiero, Bogota, Israel and Tanzania with the caption “donated by the people of the United States” printed in 13 languages.

 FDA discontinued manufacturing butter and converted to cheese and whey products.

 A new evaporator was installed making FDA the most modern and energy efficient plant in the world, attracting worldwide interest.

 A modern six bay milk receiving facility was constructed.

-A new 42,000 sq. ft. cooler, milk processing plant, central ammonia glycol plant and an expansion of the cheese plant was constructed.
+A new 42,000 sq. ft. cheese cooler, central ammonia glycol plant as well as the infrastructure of our new milk processing plant was completed.